-The submission contains wasteload allocations that are expressed as the percent reduction for fecal coliform bacteria required to meet the water quality standards (TMDL, pp. 57-61).
+The submission contains wasteload allocations that are expressed as the percent reduction for fecal coliform and enterococci bacteria required to meet the water quality standards (TMDL, pp. 36-37).
 As mentioned in the LA review (above), because information to support the development of separate allocations for load and wasteload allocations doesn't exist, the LA is included in the WLA for each segment.

 The WLA is expressed as the percent reduction required for the water bodies to meet the water quality criteria.
 Because the fecal coliform criteria contain both a geomean and 90th percentile component, DEM compared the current conditions for each of the water bodies to both components.
 The station data with the largest violation of the criteria were used to set the current conditions for each segment.
 The higher percent reductions resulting from the comparison of the bacteria data to the 90th percentile criteria (the component which required the larger reduction) were then used to set each segment's required reduction.
+For Mastuxet Brook's enterococci impairment, the largest departure from the geometric mean was used to set the required reduction, as the enterococci criteria include no 90 percentile component.

-For the Class SB and SB1 segments which border the Class SA segments, their data were compared to the Class SA criteria to set the reduction, thus ensuring that water quality in the Class SA segments would be met.
+For the Class B Mastuxet Brook, which flows into a Class SB segment, its data were compared to the Class SB criteria to set the reduction, thus ensuring that water quality in the Class SB segments would be met.